-From September 2015 there will be two main points of entry into the school (other places are chance vacancies):
+There are three main points of entry into the school (other places are chance vacancies):

 Offers of a place are made on the basis of:

-- An informal assessment (this entails a visit where the children are invited to join a play session in which we observe their social interaction, language, numeracy, physical development and concentration skills, appropriate for their age; children should be fully toilet trained before they commence)
+- An informal assessment (this entails a visit where the children are invited to join a play session in which we observe their social interaction, language, numeracy, physical development and concentration skills, appropriate for their age; ideally, children should be toilet trained before they commence)

 - Date of registration

-- Our perception of the family’s long-term commitment to Herne Hill School
+- Our perception of the family’s long-term commitment to Herne Hill School.

 The registration deadlines and approximate assessment periods are as follows: